Sashes to Sashes: Reception

+Viewing figures

+The episode earned a 0.23 rating and was watched by 0.89 million viewers, which was the most-watched show on Fox that night.

+Critical response

 Marcus Gibson of Bubbleblabber gave the episode a 7.5 out of 10.
 He liked the narrative structure of the flashbacks showing the Quimby family history while also showing its involvement with the Simpsons family.
 Mike Celestino of Laughing Place did not like the episode due its lack of jokes and repeated storyline of running for class president.
 However, he liked the examination of the Quimby family.
 Marisa Roffman of Give Me My Remote liked using the Quimby family as part of the class president story.
 However, she would have liked to have more spacing between flashback episodes after "Bad Boys... for Life?" two episodes earlier.

 Nick Valdez of ComicBook.com highlighted the death of the character Alice Glick at the beginning of the episode, which sets the main plot in motion.
 The character first appeared in "Three Men and a Comic Book" from season two and has since died in various ways, such as in the season 23 episode "Replaceable You."
 He concluded that "It was a quick and sudden death, without much consequence, so it remains to be seen whether Glick will stay dead in future episodes.
 The fact that she has reappeared several times since her last death seems to indicate that she will, so fans will have to stay tuned to see if this death is permanent."
 Cathal Gunning of Screen Rant said that her death was final according to executive producer Tim Long and concluded that "Alice's final death implies that The Simpsons seem determined to keep their characters dead, regardless of how long they've appeared on the show."

 Valdez also highlighted the inclusion of the new character Beatrice, who is part of Marge's family.
 Beatrice married Quimby, but they divorced because he was pressured by his father to be unfaithful in public.
 Furthermore, she broke Marge's heart when she was four years old by telling her that princesses and love don't exist.
 Valdez concluded, "This probably means we won't see this character again, except perhaps at key moments for the family, especially now that her story with Marge has ended.
 Even so, it's a brilliant debut."
 Tom Phillips of IGN said that the character probably won't reappear since, as executive producer Matt Selman stated in June, "there is no canon" in the series, after people believed that Marge had died in "Estranger Things".

+Nick Valdez of Comicbook.com ranked the episode 11th on his list, "All Episodes of The Simpsons Season 37, Ranked Worst to Best."
+He said, "It may not be the funniest episode of the season, but it ranks so high on the list because of what it contributes to the show's status quo, as fans have never seen a flashback like this before.
+It accomplishes a lot in its short runtime."